It’s one thing to dream of helping affluent clients buy and sell beautiful up-market homes. But how do you actually become a luxury real estate agent?

 3. Get Involved With Charities & Causes

-Generally speaking, high-income people enjoy supporting causes, attending charity events and auctions, volunteering, and fundraising.
-Start with a cause that means something to you.
-Your relationships and opportunities will develop naturally when your dedication to the cause shines through.
+Relationships and opportunities will develop naturally when your dedication to the cause shines through.
 From there, you can build a network that will lead to new opportunities.

 4. Sweat the Small Stuff

 If, for example, you work in a market with lots of expensive historic homes, you need to have the proper vocabulary: know a cornice from a corbel and the difference between balusters and the balustrade.
-And be familiar with easements and zoning boards that get a say in renovations and restorations.
+And be familiar with easements and zoning boards that may get a say in future renovations and restorations.

 On the water?
 Know your boat lifts and dock permits.
 In the mountains of Colorado, what are the fire risks, the best ski lodges, and stocked trout streams?
 If someone is going to pay a premium for luxury property features, you need to become the luxury agent who knows what they are and why (or if) they’re worth it.